-1. Eligibility: All applicants except holders of an FIM International licence or an MCUI National

-- Licence must provide a satisfactory medical report.
-(FIM & MCUI licence holders having already supplied such reports) - 2 ACU and SACU licence holders must have held a National licence for Road Racing for a minimum of 6 months prior to the start of the event. - Competitors from other FMN's must have held an FIM International Non-Championship Road Race Licence issued by their FMN for a minimum of six months prior to the first day of practising. - 4.
-Official Result sheets confirming the following requirements must be supplied with the application: - 1.
-All applicants must have competed satisfactorily in at least 6 Road Race days in the 13 months expiring 30th June 2015. - 2.
-A minimum of 2 of the 6 required race days must be in the 2015 season. - 3.
-One result will be permitted from each racing day of a short circuit Road Race meeting to a maximum of 2 per meeting. - 4.
-One result will be permitted from each racing day of a Closed Public Road circuit meeting to a maximum of 2. - 5.
-Qualifying for the 2014 TT or Manx GP races will count as one race day and finishing in a 2014 TT or Manx GP race will count as a second race day.
-A competitor who competes in both the TT and Manx GP may count a maximum of three results towards the six required results. - Closing date for the receipt of completed Licence application forms at ACU House, Rugby: 13th July 2015.
+- Eligibility: All applicants except holders of an FIM International licence or an MCUI National 1.
+Licence must provide a satisfactory medical report (FIM & MCUI licence holders having already supplied such reports). - 2.
+ACU and SACU licence holders must have held a National licence for Road Racing for a minimum of 6 months prior to the start of the event. - 3.
+Competitors from other FMNs must have held an FIM International Non-Championship Road Race Licence issued by their FMN for a minimum of six months prior to the first day of practising. - Official Result sheets confirming the following requirements must be supplied with the 4. application: - 1.
+All applicants must have competed satisfactorily in at least 6 Road Race days in the 13 months expiring 30th June 2016. - 2.
+A minimum of 2 of the 6 required race days must be in the 2016 season. - 3.
+For all Newcomers 3 of the 6 required race results must show the rider as having finished the race and have an average race speed equal to or greater than 90% of their respective CLASS winner.
+(ACU National licence upgrade qualifying criteria) - 4.
+One result will be permitted from each racing day of a short circuit Road Race meeting to a maximum of 2 per meeting. - 5.
+One result will be permitted from each racing day of a Closed Public Road circuit meeting to a maximum of 2. - 6.
+Qualifying for the 2015 TT or Manx GP/Classic TT Races will count as one race day and finishing in a 2015 TT or Manx GP/Classic TT Race will count as a second race day.
+A competitor who competes in both the TT and Manx GP/Classic TT Races may count a maximum of three results towards the six required results. - 5.
+Closing date for the receipt of completed Licence application forms at ACU House, Rugby: 11th July 2016.